craftcms/hexdec/README.md

 HEXDEC for Craft CMS
 ===================

 This plugin Adds a new hexdec Twig filter to Craft, which will replace a hecidecimal value with a decimal one.
-[Craft CMS](https://craftcms.com).

 ## Requirements